 It’s fairly common to ignore or put off thinking about things that can cause stress – like money.
 Taking a proactive approach to your finances can be the first step toward building a workable budget and developing a sound financial plan to help give you peace of mind.
 Meeting with a financial advisor who can help you create a plan is a great start.

 Being ashamed or embarrassed to ask for help is natural; however, not reaching out can often make a challenging situation worse.
 Sometimes financial problems can escalate, not because of negligence, but because of a lack of understanding.
 It’s okay to ask for help in order to better understand all your options.

-Talk to your family about what is going on in your finances.
+Talk to your family about what is going on with your finances.
 Involving your family can help provide additional support and be a major source of stress relief.
 Not having to hide money problems is also a major factor in reducing money anxiety.
 Talking to your family about money will also open up the conversation about how to effectively transfer your wealth to the next generation when it’s time.

-Even with a sound plan in place and good habits established, the work doesn’t end there.
+Even with a sound financial plan in place and good habits established, the work doesn’t end there.
 It is important for you to keep revisiting the plan with your advisor to ensure it is still relevant, and revising if necessary.

 If you are experiencing financial difficulty or simply want to ensure you’re on the right track with your finances, reach out to a Scotiabank advisor today or visit scotiabank.com/book to schedule an appointment.
 A Scotiabank advisor will review your financial situation, present you with options and recommend a strategy to help you best address your concerns.

 Source: Scotiabank, Consumer Views on Financial Worry, Scotiabank Worry Index (W3), July/August 2022.